Geotab

 Background

-I joined as a Systems Engineering Intern reporting to Dylan Finley, the Manager of Enterprise Architecture.
-My mandate was broad: improve data quality, restructure the application inventory, extend automation, and figure out why adoption across internal teams had stalled.
-What I found was more interesting than a typical data cleanup project.
+I joined as a Systems Engineering Intern on the EA team with a broad mandate: improve data quality, restructure the application inventory, extend automation, and figure out why adoption had stalled.

 The Inventory

-I started with the application inventory.
-Thousands of entries across the Ardoq workspace.
-Many lacked owners.
-Lifecycle states hadn't been updated in months.
-Organizational units didn't match the source of truth in Google BigQuery.
-Applications had been renamed internally but their old entries were never retired.
-Others were entered by different contributors under slightly different names, creating duplicates that fragmented search results.
+I started with the application inventory: thousands of entries across the Ardoq workspace.
+Many lacked owners, lifecycle states were months out of date, and organizational units didn't match the source of truth in Google BigQuery.
+Duplicate entries under slightly different names fragmented search results.

-The data wasn't wrong everywhere.
-Where Workato automations were running, fields like names, titles, and manager information stayed accurate because they synced weekly.
-But the fields that depended on manual input (ownership, lifecycle states, naming) had drifted significantly.
-The duplicates weren't just cosmetic.
-Each one forced reviewers to spend time figuring out which entry was canonical, slowing down intake reviews and eroding trust in the system.
+Where Workato automations ran, names, titles, and manager information stayed accurate.
+Fields that depended on manual input (ownership, lifecycle states, naming) had drifted significantly, slowing intake reviews and eroding trust in the system.

 Why It Matters

-I mapped the challenges I was seeing against established adoption frameworks.
-Inconsistent data lowered perceived usefulness, and manual updates raised perceived effort.
-Both discourage adoption.
+Inconsistent data lowered perceived usefulness.
+Manual updates raised perceived effort.
 Automation didn't cover enough fields, ownership rules weren't enforced, and no workflow required people to keep entries current.
-Awareness was present, but reinforcement was missing.
-People knew Ardoq existed, but there were no consequences for letting entries go stale.

 Stale Data